-Robinhood is one of the most popular investing app.
-However, in they have been under fire since they were not allowing people to buy particular securities.
+Robinhood is one of the most popular investing apps.
+However, they have been under fire since they were not allowing people to buy particular securities.
 So if you are looking for another place to invest, there are other great alternatives to Robinhood.

 Whether you’re a beginner investor or a seasoned pro, you can use self-directed investment firms to help grow your net worth.